 (Amended by Ordinance Nos.
-176511, 179008, 181669, 183448 and 187150, effective July 1, 2016.)
+176511, 179008, 181669 and 183448, effective July 1, 2010.)
 The uses listed and described in this Section shall be exempt, either partially or fully, from payment of the Parks and Recreation SDC.
 Any Applicant seeking an exemption under this Section shall specifically request that exemption no later than the time of the City's completion of the final inspection.
 Where New Development consists of only part of one or more of the uses described in this section, only that/those portion(s) of the development which qualify under this section are eligible for an exemption.
 The balance of the New Development which does not qualify for any exemption under this section shall be subject to the full SDC.
 Should the Applicant dispute any decision by the City regarding an exemption request, the Applicant must apply for an Alternative Exemption calculation under Section 17.13.080.
 The Applicant has the burden of proving entitlement to any exemption so requested.

-A. Temporary uses are fully exempt so long as the use or structure proposed in the New Development will be used for not more than 180 days in a single calendar year.

-- B. Affordable housing is exempt pursuant to Section 30.01.095. - C. Alteration permits for tenant improvements are fully exempt. - D. New construction or remodeling of Dwelling Units where no additional Dwelling Unit(s) are created and the square footage of each remodeled dwelling unit does not change the range of square footage in the SDC Methodology Report is fully exempt. - E. New construction or remodeling of non-residential development where no additional square footage is created is fully exempt. - F. Campus Housing is fully exempt. - G. For New Development which includes a mix of exempt and non-exempt forms of Development, the applicable exemption(s) shall apply only to that portion of the New Development to which the exemption applies.
+- A. Temporary uses are fully exempt so long as the use or structure proposed in the New Development will be used for not more than 180 days in a single calendar year. - B. Affordable housing is exempt pursuant to Section 30.01.095. - C. Alteration permits for tenant improvements are fully exempt. - D. New construction or remodeling where no additional Dwelling Unit(s) or non-residential square footage are created is fully exempt. - E. For New Development which includes a mix of exempt and non-exempt forms of Development, the applicable exemption(s) shall apply only to that portion of the New Development to which the exemption applies.